-James Paxton leaves, and Mariners go from bad to worse in loss to White Sox
+Injured James Paxton leaves, and Mariners go from bad to worse in loss to White Sox

 Nick Margevicius entered the game as Paxton’s replacement, and likely his long-term replacement in the starting rotation.
 Entering with the 2-2 count to Mercedes, Margevicius got him to ground out to first base.
 He then walked Andrew Vaughn and served up a three-run homer to Zack Collins.

-Despite looking overwhelmed in the first two innings against White Sox ace Lucas Giolito, the Mariners managed to tie the game in the third inning.
+Despite looking overwhelmed in the first two innings against White Sox ace Lucas Giolito, the Mariners managed to tie the score in the third inning.
 With one out and runners on first and third, Mitch Haniger singled to left to plate the Mariners first of the game.
 Ty France followed with an RBI double into the left field to make to trim the lead to 3-2.
 Haniger tied the score, hustling home from third on Kyle Seager’s swinging strike three that bounce away from Collins.

 Margevicius got bit by the long ball again in the fifth inning, which would be his final inning of work.
-He allowed a leadoff single to Adam Eaton and then hung a 1-2 curveball that Luis Robert clubbed into the White Sox bullpen for a 5-4 lead.
+He allowed a leadoff single to Adam Eaton and then hung a 1-2 curveball that Robert clubbed into the White Sox bullpen for a 5-4 lead.
 Chicago tacked on another run off reliever Casey Sadler in the seventh inning.

 Abreu turned the game into a rout in the eighth inning.
 After retiring the first two batters, right-hander Keynan Middleton loaded the bases on a hit by pitch and back-to-back walks to bring up the reigning American League MVP.
 A poorly executed first pitch slider that had little break was deposited into the upper deck of left field for a grand slam and Abreu’s 200th homer of his career.

 Meanwhile, the Mariners’ offense was basically limited to that one third-inning burst.
 Giolito shook off the three-run inning and pitched into the sixth inning without allowing runs.
-His final line was 5 1/3 innings, three runs allowed on four this with a walk and 10 strikeouts.
+His final line was 5 1/3 innings, three runs allowed on four hits with a walk and 10 strikeouts.
 The White Sox rolled out lefty Garrett Crochet and right-hander Codi Heuer and their high 90s fastballs.
 The two relievers combined for 1 2/3 innings and four strikeouts.

 “They’ve got as much talent in their bullpen, maybe as anybody we’ll see all year,” Servais said.
 “It’s very deep.
 They all do it a little bit differently.
 They’ve got plenty of guys who can ride the fastball up, they got some guys that throw 98 and sink it.
 So it is a challenge.
 They’re very talented pitching staff.”